HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

-# UNet2D and UNet3D for PyTorch and PyTorch Lightning
+# UNet2D and UNet3D for PyTorch Lightning

 This directory provides a script and recipe to train the UNet2D and UNet3D models to achieve state of the art accuracy.
 It also contains scripts to run inference on the UNet2D and UNet3D models on Habana Gaudi device.
 These scripts are tested and maintained by Habana.
 For further information on performance, refer to [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).